xue080/Data-Structures-and-Algorithm-Analysis-in-C/ch01/README.md

 Obviously, when the number of elements are large, the running time of algorithm-2 is much shorter than that of algorithm-1.

 ## Exercise 1.2
-> Write a program to solve the word puzzle problem.

 [Code](https://github.com/seineo/Data-Structures-and-Algorithm-Analysis-in-C/blob/master/ch01/ex1_02.cpp)

 ## Exercise 1.3
-> Write a procedure to output an arbitrary real number (which might be negative) using only print_digit for I/O.

 [Code](https://github.com/seineo/Data-Structures-and-Algorithm-Analysis-in-C/blob/master/ch01/ex1_03.cpp)

 ## Exercise 1.4
-> C allows statements of the form
-#include filename
-which reads filename and inserts its contents in place of the include statement.
-Include statements may be nested; in other words, the file filename may itself contain an include statement, but, obviously, a file can't include itself in any chain.
-Write a program that reads in a file and outputs the file as modified by the include statements.

 [Code](https://github.com/seineo/Data-Structures-and-Algorithm-Analysis-in-C/blob/master/ch01/ex1_04.cpp)